mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 * Access the [admin panel for Firefox](https://pontoon.mozilla.org/admin/projects/firefox/), click the `SYNC` button at the bottom, then deselect `SYNC DISABLED` and click `SAVE PROJECT`.
 * Clicking the `SYNC` button will spawn a new sync process just for Firefox.
 Check the [Sync Logs](https://pontoon.mozilla.org/sync/log/) page to see when it’s finished.
 Depending on the amount of changes, this can require from 15 to over 30 minutes.
 It’s also possible to monitor the status in Papertrail, accessible from the [Resources](https://dashboard.heroku.com/apps/mozilla-pontoon/resources) page in Heroku, and filter the log using the string `app/worker`.

-When sync is complete, switch back the *worker* to `PM` in [Heroku](https://dashboard.heroku.com/apps/mozilla-pontoon/resources).
-Once again, make sure that there are no running sync processes before doing it.